nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Only either `/dn` or `/ovd` prefix may be present when in use.
 * `/dn` filters the list of tasks to either done tasks or undone tasks based on `OPTION`. (`/dn n` filters undone tasks, `/dn y` filters done tasks)
 * `/ovd` filters the list to tasks that are overdue (i.e. `Due` date and time has passed or is equal to the current local date and time) and are incomplete.
+* Note: list may change if tasks are added, deleted, marked or edited for the selected member, if it affects the filter.

 Example:
 * `tlist /m 2` lists all tasks of the member with index number 2.